gaultier/blog/addressing_cgo_thousand_cuts_one_at_a_time.md

 So, how does it look like?
 Let's assume we want to target `x86_64-linux-musl`, built statically, since we use a distroless image that does not come with a libc.
 The benefit is that our service looks like any other Go service without Cgo.

-We could also target a specific glibc version and deploy on a LTS version of ubuntu, debian, etc. Zig supports that.
+We could also target a specific glibc version and deploy on a LTS version of Ubuntu, Debian, etc. Zig supports that.

 First, we cross-compile our C code: